Resorts World Manila attack: Attack

-A few minutes after midnight of June 2, 2017, a gunman carrying bottled gasoline and an M4 Bushmaster rifle entered the Resorts World Manila casino's second floor for high rollers.
-The gunman reportedly wore a mask and did not utter any words or battle cries before opening fire.
-The gunfire caused mass panic and some guests were injured in a stampede during the evacuation.
-People hearing the initial shots immediately fled from the first and second floors of the building, but some retreated deeper into the building for cover.
+A few minutes after midnight of June 2, 2017, Carlos carried bottled gasoline and an M4 Bushmaster rifle to the Resorts World Manila casino's second floor for high rollers.
+Carlos wore a mask and gave no warning before opening fire.
+The gunfire caused mass panic and some guests were injured in the stampede.
+People fled from the first and second floors of the building, but some retreated deeper into the building for cover.
 Reports of an active shooter in the restaurant below the second-floor casino soon followed the initial gunfire.
-In the evacuated gambling floor of the casino, the gunman doused the felt linings of poker tables and cushioned slot machine chairs with petrol and ignited them with a hand-held lighter.
-At 12:18 am, the gunman proceeded to break into a safe room by shooting out the locks of secured doors with his rifle.
-He then took 113 million Philippine pesos worth of gambling chips (worth million in 2017).
+In the evacuated gambling floor of the casino, Carlos doused poker tables and slot machine chairs with petrol and ignited them with a hand-held lighter.
+At 12:18 am, he broke into a safe room by shooting out door locks with his rifle.
+He took 113 million Philippine pesos worth of gambling chips (worth million).

-Despite no one being directly injured by the suspect's gunfire, the burning casino furniture produced toxic smoke that caused at least 36 reported deaths from smoke inhalation as fumes overcame the crowd; among them were Elizabeth Panlilio Gonzales (wife of Pampanga 3rd District Representative Aurelio Gonzales Jr.), Consolacion Mijares (sister of Representative Gonzales), Eleuterio Reyes (husband of actress Azenith Briones), and one South Korean man who suffered a fatal heart attack.
-Southern Police District Director Superintendent Tomas Apolinario stated that all of the bodies were found within the casino area, most of which were women located within the building's bathroom.
-Fifty-four were initially reported injured, including a security guard who accidentally shot himself in panic; the final injury count was eventually raised to seventy.
+Despite no direct injuries by the suspect's gunfire, the burning casino furniture produced toxic smoke that caused at least 36 deaths, including Elizabeth Panlilio Gonzales (wife of Pampanga 3rd District Representative Aurelio Gonzales Jr.), Consolacion Mijares (sister of Representative Gonzales), Eleuterio Reyes (husband of actress Azenith Briones), and one South Korean man who suffered a fatal heart attack.
+All of the bodies were found within the casino area, most of whom were women located within the building's bathroom.
+Fifty-four were initially reported injured, including a security guard who accidentally shot himself in panic; the final injury count was seventy.

-By 1:30 am, a SWAT team had responded in a raid of the mall and casino premises.
-Following a confrontation with one of the SWAT units at a stairwell, shots were fired, the gunman was suspected to be wounded, and the gunman fled upwards to Maxims Hotel, one of the complex's hotels.
-At 1:46 am, the gunman shot open the door of Room 510 of the hotel, lit a fire at the corridor, and committed suicide by setting himself on fire in Room 510 and shooting himself in the head.
+By 1:30 am, a SWAT team responded with a raid of the mall and casino premises.
+Following a confrontation with a SWAT unit at a stairwell, shots were fired, Carlos was suspected to be wounded and fled upwards to Maxims Hotel, one of the complex's hotels.
+At 1:46 am, he shot open the door of Room 510 of the hotel, lit a fire in the corridor, and committed suicide by setting himself on fire in Room 510 and shooting himself in the head.

 The gunman's bag containing the stolen chips was recovered in a toilet.
-His rifle, with its serial number filed out, was also recovered alongside a .380 Tanfoglio pistol with an intact serial number (#AA04282).
+His rifle, with its serial number filed off, was recovered alongside a .380 Tanfoglio pistol with an intact serial number.